kannah-coder/JS-Strings/README.md

 # Beginner JavaScript Programs

 A collection of simple, beginner-friendly **JavaScript** programs demonstrating fundamental concepts such as arithmetic operations, loops, conditionals, number manipulation, and patterns.
 Perfect for practice, learning, and showcasing on GitHub.
+These are few examples that helps you a lot about strings and clears the concept

 ---